 Self-testing can be empowering because you get to see the tangible effects of all your hard work.
 You'll even be able to identify problem areas or topics that need more attention.

-Medical Creations offers a study guide and workbook for medical terminology.
+Medical Creations offers a textbook and a workbook for medical terminology.
 This is a great tool to have if you're in the medical field and preparing for the MCAT or NCLEX.

 We also have a separate workbook to help you test your fluency in medical terminology.
 Our workbooks consist of multiple choice, fill-in-the-blanks, and matching columns.